Knowledge Hub

 What action to take if you dispute the whole debt

-Acting quickly in these circumstances is vital, and you should endeavour to get legal advice as soon as possible.
-You should also write to the (alleged) creditor who has served you with the Statutory Demand, setting out the following:
+Acting quickly in these circumstances is vital, and you should take legal advice as soon as possible.
+You should also write to the (alleged) creditor who has served you with the statutory demand, setting out the following:

-4. Notification of your intention to apply for an injunction restraining the giving of notice of the petition, should the alleged creditor present a winding-up petition to the court notwithstanding the dispute, and confirmation that you will be opposing the making of any winding-up order at the court hearing of the same.
+• Notification of your intention to apply for an injunction, should the alleged creditor present a winding-up petition to the court and confirmation that you will be opposing the making of any winding-up order at the court hearing of the same.

-5. Confirmation that you will be seeking your costs of applying for an injunction if one is required, and/or your costs incurred in opposing the petition.
+• Confirmation that you’ll be seeking your costs of applying for an injunction if one is required, and/or your costs incurred in opposing the petition.

-In any circumstances where applying for injunctive relief is a possibility, you are strongly advised to seek legal advice before taking action.
+In any circumstances were applying for injunctive relief is a possibility, you’re strongly advised to seek legal advice before taking action.

 What action to take if you dispute the debt in part

-In cases where the creditor has overstated the debt on the Statutory Demand, you should pay the correct amount owing if both the correct amount can actually be ascertained, and if the creditor agrees to accept that payment as payment in full satisfaction of the debt.
+In cases where the creditor has overstated the debt on the statutory demand, you should pay the correct amount if both the correct amount can be determined, and if the creditor agrees to accept that payment as payment in full satisfaction of the debt.

-If you cannot reach an agreement with the creditor as to the correct amount, you should usually pay or tender a sum which represents the undisputed part, and then proceed to oppose the presentation of a winding-up petition on the basis of the disputed balance.
+If you can’t reach an agreement with the creditor, you should pay or tender a sum which represents the undisputed part, and then proceed to oppose the presentation of a winding-up petition on the basis of the disputed balance.

 What next?